 Major at MMC

-After majoring in International Studies during his time at Marymount Manhattan, Raghib Allie-Brennan ’13 is now making a name for himself in local politics by advocating for the people of Bethel, Connecticut, and running as the Democratic candidate for State Representative in Connecticut’s 2nd Assembly District.
+After majoring in International Studies during his time at Marymount Manhattan, Raghib Allie-Brennan ’13 is now making a name for himself in local politics.
+Advocating for the people, Allie-Brennan is now the youngest member serving in the Connecticut State House, advancing policies that benefit the second district and all of Connecticut.

 Unsurprisingly, Allie-Brennan was an active and engaged contributor to the Marymount Manhattan community as a student.
-The former class speaker believes that a strong liberal arts curriculum helps students understand their place in the world and relationships with each other.
+During his time on campus, the former class speaker believed that a strong liberal arts curriculum helped students understand their place in the world and relationships with each other.

 “Marymount played a crucial role in directing my future career as a community leader and advocate,” he says.
 “Professors such as Ghassan Shabaneh, Andreas Hernandez, Rosemary Nossiff, Lauren Brown, Laura Tropp, and Debra Tillinger went above and beyond to teach me what it really means to be a local and global citizen.”